-The Bank was subject to the 2021 EU-wide stress test conducted by the EBA, in cooperation with the Banco de Portugal, the ECB, and the European Systemic Risk Board ("ESRB").
+The Bank was subject to the 2023 EU-wide stress test conducted by the EBA, in cooperation with Banco de Portugal, the ECB, and the European Systemic Risk Board ("ESRB").

-The 2021 EU-wide stress test did not contain a pass-fail threshold and instead was designed to be used as an important source of information for the purposes of the SREP.
+The 2023 EU-wide stress test did not contain a pass-fail threshold and instead was designed to be used as an important source of information for the purposes of the SREP.
 The results will assist competent authorities in assessing the Bank's ability to meet applicable prudential requirements under stressed scenarios.

-The adverse stress test scenario was set by the ECB/ESRB and covers a three-year time horizon (2021-2023).
-The stress test has been carried out applying a static balance sheet assumption as of December 2020, and therefore does not take into account future business strategies and management actions and does not represent a forecast of Banco Comercial Português, S.A. profits.
+The adverse stress test scenario was set by the ECB/ESRB and covers a three-year time horizon (2023-2025).
+The stress test has been carried out applying a static balance sheet assumption as of December 2022, and therefore does not take into account future business strategies and management actions and does not represent a forecast of Bank's profits.

 Detailed information on the results of Banco Comercial Português, S.A. in the stress test is available on the EBA website (www.eba.europa.eu).
-Considering the results of Banco Comercial Português, S.A, in the stress test, it should be highlighted the following:
+Considering the results of Banco Comercial Português, S.A., in the stress test, it should be highlighted the following:

-- the application of the adverse scenario resulted in a reduction of 406 basis points in the fully loaded CET1 capital ratio at the end of 2023 versus the data as at December 2020 (which compares with an average reduction of 485 basis points in the universe of 50 banks submitted to this exercise); - the application of the base scenario resulted in an increase of 163 basis points in the fully loaded CET1 capital ratio at the end of 2023 versus the data as at December 2020 (which compares with an increase of 78 basis points in the universe of 50 banks submitted to this exercise).
+- (i) the application of the adverse scenario resulted in a reduction of 448 basis points in the fully loaded CET1 capital ratio at the end of 2025 versus the data as at December 2022 (which compares with an average reduction of 459 basis points in the universe of 70 banks submitted to this exercise); - (ii) the application of the base scenario resulted in an increase of 256 basis points in the fully loaded CET1 capital ratio at the end of 2025 versus the data as at December 2022 (which compares with an increase of 136 basis points).

 New stress tests could adversely affect the cost of funding for the Bank and have a materially adverse impact on its business, financial condition, results of operations and prospects.
+In addition, this may require management actions, such as reducing capital and/or leverage exposures and/or taking steps to conserve capital, which could include reducing discretionary payments (for example, potentially exercising the Issuer's discretion to cancel (in whole or in part) interest payments).

-As a consequence of SREP, excluding P2G, the minimum Group CET1 phased-in ratio required is 9.41% (4.5% Pillar 1, 1.41% Pillar 2 requirements, 2.5% CBR and 1.0% O-SIFI), the Group Tier 1 ratio is 11.38% and the Group total capital ratio is 14.0% from 31 December 2022.
-The Group's CET1 (fully implemented), Tier 1 and total capital ratios as at 31 December 2022 were 12.5%, 13.6% and 16.8%, respectively.
+As a consequence of SREP, excluding P2G, the minimum Group CET1 phased-in ratio required is 9.736% (4.5% Pillar 1, 1.41% Pillar 2 requirements, 2.5% CBR, 0.04% CCyB,1.0% O-SIFI and Sectoral Systemic Risk of 0.29%), the Group Tier 1 ratio is 11.704% and the Group total capital ratio is 14.329% from 31 December 2024.
+The Group's CET1 (fully implemented), Tier 1 and total capital ratios as at 31 December 2024 were 16.3%, 17.5% and 20.6%, respectively.